drewdg/BSDWorkshop2024/README.md

 * Continue with the default US keyboard layout, name the computer freebsd-workshop and select the default settings on the Distribution.

-* Select screen (if there is one, it depends on the version of .iso you downloaded) by just pressing ok

 * Next, we need to decide how to partition the disc.
 On the Partitioning screen, there are options for Auto (ZFS) and Auto (UFS).
 Select Auto (ZFS), choose stripe as the ZFS pool type and select the disc to use for the pool with the space-bar, name the pool, and proceed with installation.

 * Set a password for the root account on the system.
 Don’t fret when there are no *** appearing while typing in your root password.
 Rest assured, the keystrokes are being recorded; they’re just not being shown on the Screen.